L2N6H5B3/ProPresenter-StageToStage-Stage-Display/README.md

 ## New Features
 * **New!** StageToStage has now migrated away from ".txt" file reading to a ".properties" file, allowing for an error-free experience.
 Simply open config.properties just like you would any other text file.
 * **New!** Auto IP scan mode (with specific pre-set port) is now available!
 Simply specify the port to search inside config.properties, and set auto-scan to yes and StageToStage will search your local network for a machine running ProPresenter.
+Very handy if your ProPresenter machine is assigned an IP through DHCP.

 ## Upcoming Features